mktrm/just-the-docs/_tests/navigation/recursion/about.md

 [`links`]: https://github.com/pdmosses/just-the-docs/blob/rec-nav/_includes/nav/links.html

 [`links`]
-- called from the [default layout]
+- called from [`collection`]
-- traverses the nav hierarchy top-down, outputting an HTML link for each node
+- traverses the nav hierarchy top-down, outputting an HTML link for each non-excluded node
 - when `site.nav_expanders == false`: omits nav expanders and inactive links
 - uses `page_path` to test whether each node is active
 - uses [`children`] and [`sorted`] to determine the children of each node